What to Do if Your Conveyancing Solicitor is Too Slow

 - In response to Coronavirus and working remotely, we introduced simultaneous exchange and complete, meaning these are both done on the same day.
 Because of this, there’s no risk of a sale or purchase falling through at the last second.
 As we’re now emerging from Covid-19, we have relaxed the rules.
 We’ll discuss your options as we progress your file through to exchange and completion.

-- We’re offering £100 cashback if you complete within 3-4 months – this applies to both new and existing clients, whether you’re buying or selling.
+- We’re offering £100 cashback if you complete within 3-4 months (offer expires 30th October 2021) – this applies to both new and existing clients, whether you’re buying or selling.

 - You’ll also be offered a Free Online Will if you complete within 3-4 months.
 Moving into a new home is the perfect time to make your Will as it can protect your assets for the loved ones you wish to leave them to.